-611310 Universities This Canadian industry comprises establishments primarily engaged in providing academic courses and granting degrees at the bachelor or graduate levels.
-The requirement for admission is at least a high school diploma or equivalent general academic training for baccalaureate programs, and often a baccalaureate degree for professional or graduate programs.
-813410 Civic and social organizations This Canadian industry comprises establishments primarily engaged in promoting the civic and social interest of their members.
+813410 This Canadian industry comprises establishments primarily engaged in promoting the civic and social interest of their members.
 813910 Business associations This Canadian industry comprises establishments primarily engaged in promoting the business interests of their members.
 813920 Professional organizations This Canadian industry comprises establishments primarily engaged in advancing the professional interests of their members and the profession as a whole.
-913910 Other local, municipal and regional public administration This Canadian industry comprises establishments of local governments, not classified to any other Canadian industry, primarily engaged in executive and legislative activities; planning, fiscal and related policies and the administration of the public debt; assessing, levying and collecting taxes; conducting relations with other governments; and the administration of local, municipal, and regional government programs.

-914111 First Nations public administration This Canadian industry comprises establishments of First Nations governments primarily engaged in providing a wide variety of government services to their citizens that would otherwise be provided by federal, provincial or municipal levels of governments.
+913910 regional public This Canadian industry comprises establishments of local governments, not classified to any other Canadian industry, primarily engaged in executive and legislative activities; planning, fiscal and related policies and the administration of the public debt; assessing, levying and collecting taxes; conducting relations with other governments; and the administration of local, municipal and regional government programs.
+914111 public This Canadian industry comprises establishments of First Nations governments primarily engaged in providing a wide variety of government services to their citizens that would otherwise be provided by federal, provincial or municipal levels of governments.
 914112 Métis public administration This Canadian industry comprises establishments of Métis governments primarily engaged in providing a wide variety of government services to their citizens that would otherwise be provided by federal, provincial or municipal levels of governments.
 914113 Inuit public administration This Canadian industry comprises establishments of Inuit governments primarily engaged in providing a wide variety of government services to their citizens that would otherwise be provided by federal, provincial or municipal levels of governments.